hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 **Do not click "Yes" until you verified the fingerprint.
 Do not press "No" in any case.**

-If it the fingerprint matches, click "Yes".
+If the fingerprint matches, click "Yes".

 If it doesn't (like in the example) or you are in doubt, take a screenshot, press "Cancel" and contact {{ hpcinfo }}.